-The principal activity of the group during the 6 months to 31 December 2023 was oil production and oil and gas exploration and development.
-Bounty's secondary activity is investment in listed securities.
+During the 6 months to 31 December 2024, the principal activity of the group was oil production and oil and gas exploration and development.
+Bounty's secondary activity is investment in ASX listed resource securities.
 No significant change in the nature of these activities occurred during the financial half year.

-During the period the economic entity made a net loss after tax of \$653,000 (HY: 31 December 2022 loss: \$198,000) (rounded off to nearest thousand).
+During the period the economic entity made a net loss after tax of \$365,000 (HY: 31 December 2023 loss: \$653,000) (rounded off to nearest thousand).